emmajsadams/dstruct/README.md

 Data Structures & Algorithms for TypeScript and Javascript.
 Based on Java & C# Collections, and Google Guava

 Current version: 0.0.4 (alpha).
-Currently not recommended for production.
-Moonlit project that is accepting contributors of all skill levels.
  * NPM: https://www.npmjs.org/package/dstruct
  * Bower: http://bower.io/search/?q=dstruct

 Documentation can be found in https://github.com/codystebbins/tscollections/blob/master/lib/Interfaces.d.ts.
 Documentation describing the specific implementations can be found in the file representing that implementation.
-HTML version coming soon.

 Mostly finished and tested.
 * Lists